1. Who we are

 The UK Register of Licensed Sponsors: Workers is published by the Home Office and re-used by us under the Open Government Licence v3.0.
 The register contains organisation-level information, not personal data about you, and is not derived from anything you do on the Service.

-Job listings shown on the Service are sourced from public third-party feeds, in particular public LinkedIn job postings obtained through a third-party API.
+Job listings shown on the Service come from employer career sites, ATS feeds and selected job sources, and may include third-party or aggregator data.
 Where these listings include the name or contact details of an individual recruiter, those individuals are not customers of Sponsio; we process such data only to the extent necessary to display the public posting to signed-in users and on the basis of our legitimate interests (Article 6(1)(f)) in providing a sponsor-aware job-discovery service.
 Recruiters who wish their details suppressed should contact us at the address above.
+Where the personal data of a recruiter or hiring contact is not collected directly from that individual but is obtained from a publicly-available job posting, we rely on the publication of this notice to provide the information required by Article 14 of the UK GDPR / EU GDPR; if you are such an individual you can exercise any of the rights described in section 8 by contacting us at the address above.

 6. Who we share your personal data with